 American Indian Art & Artifacts Appraisal Day: Twice a year, the Heard Museum hosts a day where you can bring in your Native American pieces for appraisal.
 It's a great way to see how much those items are worth or get a new appraisal for those items that you know have increased in value.

 They charge you for each piece they appraisal with a limit of 10 per person.
+There is a cost for each piece that you have appraised with Heard members saving $5 per item.
 The event runs every spring and fall.

-Other Events: You will also find some other fun events throughout the year including Yoga on the 2nd and 4th Saturday of every month from 9:30 a.m. to 10:30 a.m., annual holiday events, and more.
+Other Events: Depending on the time of the year, you will also find some other fun events throughout the year including Yoga on the 2nd and 4th Saturday of every month from 9:30 a.m. to 10:30 a.m., annual holiday events, and more.

 Are you at the beginning or end of your visit to Phoenix and need to bring your luggage with you?